hemepositive/flask-polls/app/Learned.md

 The backref is useful.

+__init__ in models not necessary.
+Things like pub_date using datetime can be created in view.

 It is possible to place the ForeignKey column and relationship column in one class rather than splitting them up (one-many).

 If you are creating a class object (model)  that will have a relationship to another model, all of the objects need to be created and "assigned" before commiting to database as the unique ids are required for assignment/relationship.